 This enchanting hand-drawn Disney animation film is a classic for all ages.
 Equally good?
-The 2017 remake starring Emma Watson as Belle and Dan Stevens as the Beast that gives the fairy tale a modern, feminist twist we didn’t see coming.
+The 2017 remake starring Emma Watson as Belle and Dan Stevens as the Beast.
+The live-action version gives the fairy tale a modern, feminist twist we didn’t see coming.

 21. ‘The Big Sick’ (2017)

 This isn’t your standard rom-com.
 Instead, this funny and smart film (based on Kumail Nanjiani and Emily Gordon’s IRL love story) explores cross-cultural themes and feels delightfully refreshing.
 Pakistan-born comedian Nanjiani (played by himself) falls for grad student Emily Gardner (Zoe Kazan), but when she contracts a mysterious illness that leaves her in a coma, Kumail must confront her parents, his own family and his true feelings.